 Ok, we know what you’re thinking.
-Isn’t procrastination is usually a bad thing?
+Isn’t procrastination usually a bad thing?
 Not in this case!
 Wait until the last minute to stock up on Halloween candy for trick-or-treaters.
 This way, you can avoid temptation (and toothaches!) in the days leading up to October 31st.

 Boycott candy altogether.

 We’re not suggesting you avoid all treats!
-Instead, try stocking up on ulta-sugary treats, purchase healthier snacks like granola bars, or make your own nut-butter and dark chocolate covered apples!
-Get the recipe!
+Instead of stocking up on ultra-sugary treats, purchase healthier snacks like granola bars, or make your own nut-butter and dark chocolate covered apples!